ericdodds/2014-mima-summit-presentation/README.md

 This quote is from a blog post called "4 Reasons to Code Your Website, Even Though There's Squarespace."
 You can read the full article [on General Assembly's blog](http://blog.generalassemb.ly/4-reasons-to-learn-code-even-though-theres-squarespace/).

+### Slide 69

+You can see my open source guide to freelancing, called The Little Freelancer, [on the project repo on GitHub](https://github.com/ericdodds/the-little-freelancer).

+### Slide 73

+> First, solve the problem.
+Then, write the code.

+This quote is from John Johnson and can be found all over the internet.